The Paleo Diet: A Brief Overview

 Paleo Diet Foods

 Have you heard about the “Paleo Diet” but are not sure what it means exactly?
-In this post I will provide a high level overview of Paleo, what is means, how it came about and what foods are and are not included.
-Keep in mind when we say “diet” it is meant in the sense of “way of eating”.
-This is to help ensure it’s clear that eating this way may be beneficial for reasons other that just losing weight.
+In this post, I will give an overview of Paleo.
+I will explain what it means and how it came about.
+I will also discuss what foods are included and not included.
+(When we say “diet” it is meant in the sense of “way of eating”.)

 The Paleo Diet Primarily Consists of Plants and Animals